 - Top them with a decadent glaze.
 Use fresh lemon juice from the lemon you zested.
 Mix it with powdered sugar for an extra lemony glaze to drizzle over the muffins.

 How to Store Muffins

+- To store.
 Store muffins in an airtight container at room temperature for up to 5 days.
 You can also refrigerate them for up to a week.

-For a longer lifespan, wrap the muffins in plastic wrap and place them in a freezer-safe container.
+- To freeze.
+Wrap the muffins in plastic wrap and place them in a freezer-safe container.
 Freeze for up to 3 months.